 Choose wisely, nurture them, and they will reward you with colorful flowers throughout the season.

 To get the beauty of roses for your porch, patio or balcony, select small to mid-size varieties and choose a good-sized pot.

 Hardy, disease-resistant Knockout Roses are a natural choice for containers.
 If you have room, look for a trailing rose that can be trained along a fence or balcony rail, or upright on a trellis for a touch of the country in the city.

 Trailing roses include ramblers and climbers.
 The main difference between the two is that ramblers flower once, while climbers flower from spring through fall.

 Neither grows on vines, but on canes that may be bent and attached to structures such as a fence, trellis or arbor.

 HOW TO PLANT A ROSE IN A CONTAINER

-- Choose a large container, at least 12 inches wide and deep.
-Larger rose varieties need containers at least 16 inches wide.
+- Choose a large container, at least 18 inches wide and deep (at least 20 quarts in volume).
 Whiskey barrel planters work well.

-- Create drainage if the container doesn’t have drainage holes.
+- Drill drainage holes if the container doesn’t already have them.